taigaio/taiga-doc/README.md

 ### (Optional) Regenerating curls and json responses

-Taiga doc include a django app that help us to generate the curl commands and the json responses from the api.
-To use it, you have to activate your taiga-back virtualenv, install the `generate_api_documents`.
+Taiga doc includes a django app that helps us generate the curl commands and the json responses from the api.
+To use it, you have to activate your taiga-back virtualenv, and install the `generate_api_documents`.

     $ workon taiga
     $ cd generate_api_documents_app